Catalog-based detection of unrecognized blends in deep optical ground based imaging: Data Description

 We use the COSMOS HST/ACS data set \citep[hereafter the HST data set;][]{hst1, hst2} as the truth for blends.
 The HST data set was obtained with the Hubble Space Telescope in the F814W filter and corresponds to a field that is 1.64 deg$^2$ in the COSMOS area at a $5\sigma$ depth of 27.2.

 In contrast to the ground-based catalog, we can safely place cuts on the HST data set before matching.
 This is enabled by our two-step matching algorithm detailed in Sect.~\ref{subsec:match}.
 We apply selections on magnitude, size (for diffused sources), and a morphology-based flag for fake sources.
 See App.~\ref{sec:sel_hst} for more details.
 As noted earlier, we do not remove stars from the HST data set, since stars can blend with galaxies.
-For the same reason, we keep HST data objects down to $m_{814}$ < 26.5 to study blending with a fainter source up to 2 magnitudes fainter than the target depth of $i^{\p}<24.5$ (more details in Sect.~\ref{subsec:match}).
+For the same reason, we keep HST data objects down to $m_{814}$ < 26.5 to study blending with a fainter source up to 2 magnitudes fainter, corresponding to a flux contamination of at least 16\%, than the target depth of $i^{\p}<24.5$ (more details in Sect.~\ref{subsec:match}).
 In total, 719\,935 sources passed the above cuts.

 In the matching procedure to identify unrecognized blends, we use the object size information from both the ground and the HST catalog (see Sect.~\ref{subsec:match}).
 Therefore, we calculate the effective size $r_H^\prime$ (as observed by Subaru) of all HST sources.
 It is achieved by convolving the HST flux radius $r_H$ with the ground-based PSF, approximated as